 If you disagree with a determination made by CVS Caremark on any prescription drug claim, you must first submit a request for appeal by contacting CVS Caremark customer care at 800-282-8503 within 180 days of receipt of your denial notice.
 You should state the reason why you believe your appeal should be approved and include any information supporting your appeal.
-First level appeals received more than 180 days after receipt of the denial or adverse determination of the claim will be denied as untimely.
+First level appeals received more than 180 days after the date you receive the denial or adverse determination notice of the claim will be denied as untimely.